Kidnapping of Alon Ohel

-Alon Ohel (אלון אהל, Алон Охел; born 10 February 2001) is an Israeli-Serbian pianist who was abducted by Hamas during the Nova Music Festival massacre on 7 October 2023 and held hostage in the Gaza Strip for two years, until his release on 13 October 2025 as part of the Gaza peace plan.
+On 7 October 2023, Alon Ohel (Hebrew: אלון אהל; born 10 February 2001), an Israeli-Serbian pianist, was abducted by Hamas during the Nova Music Festival massacre.
+He was held hostage in the Gaza Strip for two years, until his release on 13 October 2025 as part of the Gaza peace plan.

-Biography
+Early life

 Ohel was born in 2001 to Idit and Yaakov (Kobi) Ohel and grew up in Lavon in the Upper Galilee.
 He began playing the piano at the age of nine and studied music in high school.
 Influenced by both classical music and jazz, he performed a recital at the end of his studies and often took part in jam sessions and improvisations.
 He planned to continue his musical studies at the Rimon School of Music in October 2023 after returning from a trip to Asia, and to move to Tel Aviv, but those plans were cut short by the October 7 attacks and his subsequent abduction.

 Ohel has a brother and a sister.
 His family lives in Lavon, Israel.
 He is reportedly a citizen of Serbia and Israel.